 Introduction

 The World Language Standards of Learning identify essential content, processes, knowledge and skills for language learning in Virginia’s schools.
-The 2021 standards are aligned with proficiency bands for novice, intermediate, and advanced levels with sublevels of low, mid, and high within each major level.
-The standards for all languages fall within three major language families:
+The 2021 Standards are aligned with proficiency bands for novice, intermediate, and advanced levels with sublevels of low, mid, and high within each major level.
+The Standards for all languages fall within three major language families:

 Modern World Languages